Gichin Funakoshi: Early life

+After entering primary school he became close friends with the son of Ankō Asato, a karate and Jigen-ryū master who would soon become his first karate teacher.
 Funakoshi's family was stiffly opposed to the Meiji government's abolition of the Japanese topknot, and this meant that he would be ineligible to pursue his goal of attending medical school (where topknots were banned), despite having passed the entrance examination.
 Being trained in both classical Chinese and Japanese philosophies and teachings, Funakoshi became an assistant teacher in Okinawa.
 During this time, his relations with the Asato family grew and he began nightly travels to the Asato family residence to receive karate instruction from Ankō Asato.

 Shotokan Karate

 Funakoshi had trained in both of the popular styles of Okinawan karate of the time: Shōrei-ryū and Shōrin-ryū.
-Shotokan is named after Funakoshi's pen name, Shōtō (松濤), which means "waving pines".
-Kan means training hall or house, thus Shōtōkan (松濤館) referred to the "house of Shōtō".
+Shotokan is named after Funakoshi's pen name, Shōtō (松涛), which means "waving pines".
+Kan means training hall or house, thus Shōtōkan (松涛館) referred to the "house of Shōtō".
 This name was coined by Funakoshi's students when they posted a sign above the entrance of the hall at which Funakoshi taught.
 In addition to being a karate master, Funakoshi was an avid poet and philosopher who would reportedly go for long walks in the forest where he would meditate and write his poetry.

 By the late 1910s, Funakoshi had many students, of which a few were deemed capable of passing on their master's teachings.
 Continuing his effort to garner widespread interest in Okinawan karate, Funakoshi ventured to mainland Japan in 1917, and again in 1922.
 In 1922 Funakoshi (aged 53) and Makoto Gima (aged 26) were invited to the Kodokan by Judo Master Jigoro Kano to perform a karate demonstration.
 It was this demonstration that inevitably made karate popular in the mainland.

 In 1930, Funakoshi established an association named Dai-Nihon Karate-do Kenkyukai to promote communication and information exchange among people who study karate-dō.
 In 1936, Dai-Nippon Karate-do Kenkyukai changed its name to Dai-Nippon Karate-do Shoto-kai.
 The association is known today as Shotokai, and is the official keeper of Funakoshi's karate heritage.